Emergence of Time

 Wheeler–DeWitt

-In this view, the universe is a timeless informational structure.
-Any notion of dynamics must arise from correlations internal to \(\Psi\), rather than from external temporal evolution.
+In this view, the universe is a timeless informational object.
+All apparent dynamics arise from correlations internal to \(\Psi\), rather than from external temporal evolution.

 Spectral Selection Principle

-Among all relational histories consistent with the universal state \(\Psi\), observer-experienced permutation is dominated by histories whose total description length is minimal.
+Among all relational histories consistent with the universal state \(\Psi\), observer experience is dominated by histories of minimal spectral complexity.

 Emergence of Quantum Structure